GoodPie/rails-active-mcp/README.md

 # Rails Active MCP

-A Ruby gem that provides secure Rails console access through Model Context Protocol (MCP) for AI agents and development tools like Warp Terminal.
+A Ruby gem that provides secure Rails console access through Model Context Protocol (MCP) for AI agents and development tools like Claude Desktop, Warp Terminal, and other MCP clients.
 Built with a custom MCP server implementation for full control and flexibility.

 ## Features